Intermolecular Interactions of Large Systems: Boron Nitrides, Acenes, and Coronenes

 It should be pointed out that in our previous paper \cite{fishman2025another}, the last vTight point at the cp-corrected aTZ value was unfortunately incorrect, resulting in an erroneous regression line in Figure 2c for LNO-CCSD(T)-vTight.
 The corresponding LNO-CCSD(T)-vTight line hence changes from $ y = -22.05 \times x - 1.60 \ \kjmol $ to $ y = -23.78 \times x + 2.4 \ \kjmol $.
 The corrected Figure 2c for Ref. \citenum{fishman2025another} is provided in the Supporting Information of the present paper.

-Based on the foregoing analysis, LNO-CCSD(T) \textbf{underestimates} canonical-CCSD(T) in the calculation of non-covalent interaction energy for the polyacene PD and BNx $\cdots$ NBx series.
+Based on the foregoing analysis, LNO-CCSD(T) \textbf{underestimates} canonical-CCSD(T) in the calculation of non-covalent interaction energy for the polyacene PD and BNx $\cdots$ NBx series (as well as for sandwich-structured polyacenes, as described in Ref. \citenum{fishman2025another}).
 For the more electrostatically bound BNx $\cdots$ BNx series, LNO \textbf{overestimates} canonical-CCSD(T).

 Using the same DZ cp-corrected basis set for the second tested local method, Pair Natural Orbital Local CCSD(T) [PNO-LCCSD(T)], when going from the Pairopt-Tight threshold to Domopt-Tight to Domopt-vTight to canonical CCSD(T), the slopes change by -0.70, -0.34, -0.73 \kjmol \ per subunit for the polyacene PD series, respectively.
 Thus, PNO-LCCSD(T) is showing a systematic convergence, but with negative sign, unlike the LNO approximation.
 For the PNO approximation, a similar trend of convergence is observed for the BNx $\cdots$ NBx series, where the slopes change by -0.29, -0.41, -0.01 \kjmol \ per subunit.
 In contrast, for the BNx $\cdots$ BNx series, a non-systematic convergence of slopes is observed, changing by -1.09, -0.56, +0.11 \kjmol \ per subunit.
 For all types of local methods applied, the PNO-LCCSD(T) approximation gives the closest slope to canonical CCSD(T) with the Domopt-vTight parameter.